travelogues/travelogues.github.io/_pages/home.md

 #   - excerpt: "We are very happy to announce the [preliminary programme](/intotheunknown/) for the Conference **'On the Way into the Unknown?
 #   Comparative Perspectives on the 'Orient' in (Early) Modern Travelogues'** in Vienna on 28.–30.11.2019."
 feature_row:
+  - title: "Travelogues at the ONB Labs"
+    excerpt: "The ONB Labs 'Bring your project' initiative supported our work on bibliographic metadata extration"
+    url: /2020-11-19-bring-your-project
+    btn_label: Read More
+    btn_class: btn--inverse
   - title: "Article in 'Der Standard'"
     excerpt: "Austrian newspaper 'Der Standard' has published a news article about the project in their April 1 print edition and online."
     url: /derstandard-apr-2020